 My first love in Guatemala was onions.
 As a tourist to Xela in my first days in the country, I walked up above Zunil to the hot springs Fuentes Georginas.
 En route, I passed the most beautiful and intensively-worked farm fields I had ever seen.
 A world of activity unfolded before my eyes.
 Men cultivated corn, potatoes, and tomatoes with large hoes (azadones).
 Women and children cleared weeds from the vegetables with long sticks.
 Entire families moved in unison.
 Some gathered young onion shoots into bundles.
 Meanwhile, others planted the newborn shoots.
 Some prepared the fertile volcanic soil for planting.
 Still others harvested, washed, and arranged the opulent produce for presentation in the public market.
-I therefore recalled Bernal Díaz`s words as he looked down on the Valley of Mexico for the first time in 1519.
-Diaz spoke of “things never before seen nor seldom ever dreamed of.”
+I recalled Bernal Díaz`s words as he looked down on the Valley of Mexico for the first time in 1519 and spoke of “things never before seen nor seldom ever dreamed of.”

-Nevertheless, as the roadway spiraled higher and higher, I continued to meet more spectacular views at every turn.
+As the roadway spiraled higher and higher, I continued to meet more spectacular views at every turn.
 Small terraced garden plots over-spilled with vegetables.
-Shaped to the contours of the terrain, these plots climbed the mountain slopes through the fog and clouds to the hot springs.The landscape was a patchwork of green in every imaginable shade.
-Above all,the strangely-sweet scent of onions permeated the air.
+Shaped to the contours of the terrain, these plots climbed the mountain slopes through the fog and clouds to the hot springs.The landscape was a patchwork of green in every imaginable shade, while the strangely-sweet scent of onions permeated the air.

-Panajachel, now a busy tourist center, is somewhat a modern mess, with too many moto-taxis, motor scooters, shops, vendors, restaurants, and churches.
+Now a busy tourist center, Panajachel is somewhat of a modern mess, with too many moto-taxis, motor scooters, shops, vendors, restaurants, and churches.
 Once, though, it was a quiet town of fishermen and simple onion farmers.
 Onion beds still border the river and ascend in terraces up the mountain slopes to Tierra Linda on one canyon wall and San Andrés Semetabaj on the other.
-Today, little of the work is done by townspeople.
+Today, though, little of the work is done by townspeople.
 For the most part, those who plant and harvest onions in Panajachel wear the traje of Sololá, and come from Peña Blanca, Buena Vista, and, most often, Tierra Linda.

 On October 4th and 5th 2005, flooding, tumbling boulders, and mud-slides in the wake of Hurricane Stan all but obliterated the onion fields of Panajachel and the pathways down from Tierra Linda and San Andrés.
-Working with ant-like tenacity, the people of Tierra Linda then fixed the trails and restored the onion fields to something beyond their former glory.
+Working with ant-like tenacity, the people of Tierra Linda fixed the trails and restored the onion fields to something beyond their former glory.

 Once again the destruction and rebuilding process revisited the onion fields with tropical storm Agatha (May 29th, 2010) and its aftermath.